Bill Goldberg: Personal life

 Goldberg has been noted for being open about his Jewish background, which was uncommon in the professional wrestling world, especially during his prime.
 He famously refused to wrestle on Yom Kippur.
 He celebrates the Jewish holidays but has downplayed the religious aspects of his Jewish background, admitting in 2005 that he is "so far from religious it's not even funny".
 Despite this, he added, "I guarantee when my girlfriend and I get married, I'll have a rabbi marry us and I'll be breaking the glass right next to her."

 On April 10, 2005, Goldberg married Wanda Ferraton, a stunt double he had met while filming Santa's Slay.
-From 2001 to 2019, they lived in Bonsall, California, before moving to Boerne, Texas.
-Their son, Gage, was born in 2006, and is currently a redshirted freshman linebacker for the Colorado Buffaloes.
-Gage has also expressed interest in a professional wrestling career if he is unable to become a professional football player.
+From 2001 to 2019, they resided in Bonsall, California, then moved to Boerne, Texas.
+Their son Gage was born in 2006.
+He was a redshirted freshman linebacker for the Colorado Buffaloes.
+Gage expressed interest in a professional wrestling career if he is unable to become a professional football player.